DataONEorg/sem-prov-design/docs/PROV-capture/Run-manager-API.rst

      - A metadata Id from local provenance database
      - Verify if a package has been published
    * - `upstream()`_
-     - runId, level, startDate, endDate
+     - startRunId, traversalLevel, startDate, endDate
-     - A list of metadata Ids associated with a specific run
+     - A list of metadata Ids associated with a specific startRunId
-     - Query the provenance database to find a set of upstream execution metadata that are related to a specific runId
+     - Query the provenance database to find a set of upstream execution metadata that are related to a specific startRunId
    * - `downstream()`_
-     - runId, level, startDate, endDate
+     - startRunId, traversalLevel, startDate, endDate
-     - A list of metadata Ids associated with a specific run
+     - A list of metadata Ids associated with a specific startRunId
-     - Query the provenance database to find a set of downstream execution metadata that are related to a specific runId
+     - Query the provenance database to find a set of downstream execution metadata that are related to a specific startRunId
-   * - `plotRun()`_
+   * - `plotWorkflow()`_
-     - runId, YW, trace, hybrid
-     - A provenance visulization graph for prospective, retrospective, and hybrid provenance
-     - Render a provannce graph for a single run
-   * - `plotMultiRun()`_
+     - startRunId, render
-     - List<runId>, YW, trace, hybrid
-     - A provenance visulization graph for prospective, retrospective, and hybrid provenance (multi-run)
+     - A provenance visulization graph at different levels such as prospective, retrospective, and hybrid
      - Render a provannce graph for multiple runs
    * - `compareMultiRun()`_
      - script, List<runId>